crmiller64/ktor-weather-forecast/README.md

 ## APIs

 This project makes use of APIs from [Mapbox](https://www.mapbox.com/) and [OpenWeather](https://openweathermap.org/), as such you will need to have valid API keys with both services before you can run this app.
-These services where chosen as they offer free plans.
+These services were chosen as they offer free plans.

 ## Building